Combating non-native & invasive species in the UK

 At TP Knotweed, we always welcome new measures to prevent the spread of invasive species in the UK.
-In recent months, there has been an increased focus on the role of the law in protecting our wildlife, environment, and our economy, in the form of Species Control Orders (SCOs).
+There has been an increased focus on the role of the law in protecting our wildlife, environment, and our economy, in the form of Species Control Orders (SCOs).

 Whilst there are regulations with regards to knotweed at the moment, many have argued that these are not adequate: